marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <sub>"Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper, extract, or destroy data."</sub>
 <br /><pre>as OWASP A5 and OWASP A10</pre>

-Possible to get and see information about "content, which not planned to be visible";
+Possible to get and see information about "content, which not planned to be visible to certain user";

-And for this is possible to use only "user's browser" and action for GET content (which should be covered).
+And for this - possible to use only "user's browser" and action for GET content (what should be covered).

-Not enough checks, protection-checks and also some mistakes with design it.
+Not enough checks, protection-checks and also some mistakes with design of it.

-Most of this places - I noted under the project-application.
+Most of these places - I marked under the project-application.

 To fix it - possible to do a lot of steps (different ones) and required to choose...

 Usually based on "design" of application.
+And importance of certain layer.

+Basically, good to use all recommended secure things (accordingly to documentation) from first.

+In addition, possible to use tools like static analysis tool or even dynamic analysis tool.

+Quality control and other testing meanings are pretty valuable too.

+Logging, auditing and monitoring is critical for web-based applications.

+Possible to use specific tools like WAF as already kind of protection layer.

+Furthermore received logs, information and suspicious events are should be handled for further checks.

+Current project application is not about anything like this at all.
 <hr />

 <b> Using Components with Known Vulnerabilities</b>
 <br /><sub>"Components, such as libraries, frameworks, and other software modules, run with the same privileges as the application.
 If a vulnerable component is exploited, such an attack can facilitate serious data loss or server takeover.
 Applications and APIs using components with known vulnerabilities may undermine application defenses and enable various attacks and impacts."</sub>
 <br /><pre>as OWASP A9</pre>

-For this project-application we were able to think that there is some of "CMS" in use.
+For this project-application we were able to think that there is "CMS" in use.

-And this "CMS build" with known vulnerability.
+And build of this CMS with known vulnerability.

-Where is "known" backdoor-admin-account credentials.
+Where trouble is "publicly known" backdoor-admin-account credentials.

 CMS is not updated and "account" is not disabled.